 Each SFR has an address (80h through FFh) and a name.
 The following chart provides a graphical presentation of the MCS51’s SFRs, their names, and their address.

 As you can see, although the address range of 80h through FFh offers 128 possible addresses, there are only 21 SFRs in a standard MCS51.
 All other addresses in the SFR range (80h through FFh) are considered invalid.
 Writing to or reading from these registers may produce undefined values or behavior.

 The Intel MCS51 contains two separate buses for the program and data.
-It is based on an 8 bit central processing unit with an 8 bit accumulator and another 8 bit register as main processing blocks.
-AT89C51 is supported with on-chip peripheral functions like I/O ports, Timers/Counters, serial communication port.
+It is based on an 8-bit central processing unit with an 8-bit accumulator and another 8-bit register as main processing blocks.
+AT89C51 is supported with on-chip peripheral functions like I/O ports, Timers/Counters, serial communication ports.

 The key features of AT89C51 are

 - 4K Bytes of In-System Reprogrammable Flash Memory

 - Fully Static Operation: 0 Hz to 24 MHz

 - 128 x 8-bit Internal RAM